eeeschwartz/next/lexingtonky.gov.md

 The primary focus of discovery was to produce actionable analytics.
 It also led to a couple of quick wins along the way.

 * Searching within the current site was often 'down' or unavailable to users.
-When users were able to search, their term was not being recorded for analysis.
+When users were able to search, what they searched _for_ was not being recorded for analysis.
 We fixed these issues to help make the site more functional and to enable better performance insight.
 * Several content creators highlighted that it was hard to understand content performance.
 The analytics for their area was mixed in with every other area of the site.
 We solved this problem by joining multiple data sources to create separate reports for different service areas.
 * We gathered information from other cities engaged in similar work [include links...]
  	* Austin